 Additional Breaks for Accommodated Test Takers

-LSAC understands that accommodated test takers often have a longer testing appointment and therefore may have a greater need for the opportunity to take a break during the test.
-Therefore, any test taker who has been approved for 100% additional time (or more), or who is taking the LSAT in a paper-and-pencil format (which may be a longer administration due to the need to open/repackage testing materials), may request five-minute breaks between test sections regardless of their disability or impairment.
-Test takers with these accommodations simply need to request the five-minute break for their administration by the Accommodation Request Deadline associated with their test date.
+LSAC understands that accommodated test takers often have a longer testing appointment and therefore may need additional breaks between sections of the test.
+Therefore, any test taker who has been approved for 100% additional time (or more) will be granted five-minute breaks between the other test sections upon request (i.e., after sections 1 and 3; in addition to the standard 10-minute intermission after section 2).
+Requests for these additional 5-minute breaks must be made by the published accommodation request deadline.
 Test takers can use these breaks to use the restroom even if the need for a restroom break is unrelated to the test taker’s disability.

 In addition, breaks between test sections and stop/start breaks are available as accommodations on the LSAT, and can also be used for the purposes of using the restroom.
 Please take this into consideration when requesting testing accommodations.